eth-brownie/brownie/docs/api-network.rst

     Features:

-        1. Uses a modified but familiar call API
-        2. Lazy fetching of results
+        1. Lazy fetching of results
-        3. Auto-deployment on development networks (on first use).
+        2. Auto-deployment on development networks (on first use).
-        4. Uses ``multicall2`` key in network-config as pre-defined multicall contract address
+        3. Uses ``multicall2`` key in network-config as pre-defined multicall contract address
-        5. Can specify/modify block number to make calls at particular block heights
+        4. Can specify/modify block number to make calls at particular block heights
-        6. Calls which fail return ``None`` instad of causing all calls to fail
+        5. Calls which fail return ``None`` instad of causing all calls to fail

     .. code-block:: python